DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## adfree.usableprivacy.net

-Public DoH service with advertising, tracker and malware filtering.
+Public updns DoH service with advertising, tracker and malware filters.

 Hosted in Europe by @usableprivacy, details see: https://docs.usableprivacy.com